3 Easy Curb Appeal Ideas To Sell A Home

 Taking on these 3 curb appeal ideas before you list your home will improve the chances for a timely sale.
 They will also add value to your home.
 Most are relatively quick fixes to begin “staging” with curb appeal

 For most southwest homes driveways are not very long.
 However, they are very large element of a homes curb appeal.
 In many areas of Tucson, driveways are not paved.
 Even in the City of Tucson, some driveways may be covered with gravel.

 A driveway, even if it is not paved, is one of the visual elements of the home’s overall curb appeal.
 It actually ranks high with siding of a home, the roof, and front yard.

 Concrete can crack and crumble, and asphalt develops potholes.
-Both can be repaired quickly and easily.
+But both can be repaired quickly and easily.

 When tackling a driveway repair, be sure the area to be repaired has been cleaned of debris and loose materials.
 A good cleaning with a hose will do wonders, but pressuring washing will really get the job done.

 Concrete driveways cracks whether small or larger will need to be filled.
 Once repaired, visit your favorite home supply store or hardware to get a resurfacing product.
 There are lots of them.
 Also make sure if you have a community HOA that your color choice is allowed.